 To sum up, the things which needed attention

-2)vertical blanking circuit required, 3)sync separator made immune to scene
+2) vertical blanking circuit required, 3) sync separator made immune to

-changes, 3)something better than a fluted shaft for the channel knob that
+scene changes, 3) something better than a fluted shaft for the channel

 Performance is not as good as the Admiral

-17T1 or my homemade 5BP1 set.
-However, it is a useable set despite the
+17T1, or my homemade 5BP1 set.
+However, it is a usable set despite the

 Postscript.